There was an error with your log in

 • The beginning of this tour is in Nelson.
 To get there, most people fly into Christchurch International Airport, which is located on the South Island.
 From there, Nelson is a scenic 5-hour drive away.
 There’s also a possibility of flying from Christchurch to Nelson.

-You’ll meet your South Island hiking guide and the rest of the group in the Tides Hotel, Nelson at 4 pm on Day 1 of your tour.
+You’ll meet your South Island hiking guide and the rest of the group in the Rutherford Hotel, 27 Nile Street, Nelson at 4 pm on Day 1 of your tour.

 • If Client cancels the Booking anytime prior to ninety-five (95) days before the departure, Client gets an 80% refund of the deposit back.